Super $q$-Howe duality and web categories: The diagrammatic categories

 Similarly, the category $\SymSp$ is the subcategory of $\SuSp$ consisting of only black and red objects and whose morphism spaces are spanned as $\C_q$-vector spaces by webs that contain only black or red edges.

 We call these categories \textit{monochromatic}. \end{defn}

-\begin{rem} We will see in Corollary~\ref{cor-green2} that $\AltSp$ is equivalent to the web category given in~\cite[Definition~2.2]{ckm} (without tags and downwards pointing arrows).
-The category $\SymSp$ is a generalization of the one given in~\cite[Definition~1.4]{rt}.
-In fact, Proposition \ref{prop-green} shows that both monochromatic subcategories are full in $\SuSp$. \end{rem}
+\begin{rem} We will see in \fullref{cor-green2} that $\AltSp$ is equivalent to the web category given in \cite[Definition 2.2]{ckm} (without tags and downward-pointing arrows).
+The category $\SymSp$ is a generalization of the one given in \cite[Definition 1.4]{rt}.
+In fact, \fullref{prop-green} shows that both monochromatic subcategories are full in $\SuSp$. \end{rem}